 So Little Time: Words and Images for a World in Climate Crisis

-Edited by Green Writers Press managing editor, Dede Cummings, with a Foreword from John Elder, an Envoy by Bill McKibben, and poems that feature the work of Greg Delanty, along with quotes from such environmentalists as McKibben, Wangari Maathai, and others, So Little Time is an interpretive book that will inspire, enrich, and educate, while being an urgent and timely call to action to stop global warming.
+Edited by Vermont poet Greg Delanty, with support from Green Writers Press founder/director, Dede Cummings, with a Foreword from John Elder, an Envoy by Bill McKibben, and poems that feature the work of a multitude of talented nature poets, along with quotes from such environmentalists as McKibben, Wangari Maathai, and others, So Little Time is an interpretive book that will inspire, enrich, and educate, while being an urgent and timely call to action to stop global warming.

 The book merges poetry and quotes with stunning black and white photography by such artists as Mariana Cook, the last surviving disciple of Ansel Adams, Steven Brock, Catherine Dianich Gruver, Judith Aronson, Mark Unrau and others.